dronir/SpotifyControl/README.md

 ## Installation

-The simplest way to install the script is to `clone` the repository, `cd` into repository's directory, and run this command below to make a symbolic link into `/usr/local/bin/`:
+The simplest way to install the script is to `clone` the repository, `cd` into repository's directory, and run the command below to make a symbolic link into `/usr/local/bin/`:

 ```bash